pnlnum/pnl/README.md

 - for the pdf version, run `make` (you need a `LaTeX` compiler).
 - for the html version, run `make html` (you need `tex4ht`).

+The directory `examples`, which is actually used for non regression tests, contains usage examples for all the functionalities provided by the library.

 # Using the library